neo-project/docs/docs/en-us/reference/govapi/registerCandidate.md

-# Function registerCandidate
+# registerCandidate Method

-Register candidate
+Register the candidate

 > [!Note]
 >
-> - Registering candidate requires the candidate's signature.
+> Candidate registration requires the candidate's signature.
 It means candidate registering is only self-determined.

 ## Contract